 All of the devices in the AirPods family feature automatic device swapping on any device where the user is signed into their iCloud account, along with quick pairing, Siri access, and audio sharing.
 AirPods Max have optical sensors to detect when they're on a user's head.

 When put on, AirPods Max can play audio, and when removed, the movement pauses the AirPods audio.
 The aforementioned microphones allow for clear phone calls and ensure that Siri hears user commands even when music is playing.

 AirPods Max have a battery that lasts for up to 20 hours for listening to music, talking on the phone, or watching movies with Active Noise Cancellation enabled and the volume set to 50 percent.
 For charging, Apple provides a Smart Case made out of a soft material that puts AirPods Max in an ultralow-power state to preserve battery charge when not in use.
 AirPods Max charge using Lightning, and a five-minute charge provides 1.5 hours of listening time.

 Apple sells AirPods Max for $549, and iOS 14.3, iPadOS 14.3, macOS Big Sur 11.1, watchOS 7.2, and tvOS 14.3 are required to use the headphones.
-Apple routinely introduces new firmware updates for the AirPods Max, and the current firmware version is 3C39, an update that was introduced in March to fix some issues with battery drain while the AirPods Max were in the Smart Case.
+Apple routinely introduces new firmware updates for the AirPods Max, and the current firmware version is 3E756, an update that was introduced in June.

 Note: See an error in this roundup or want to offer feedback?
 Send us an email here.